LiviuMrc/KeyGuard/README.md

 # KeyGuard
-This is a simple password manager implemented made un Python.
+This is a simple password manager made in Python.
 It allows users to store and retrieve passwords securely.

 Installation